 Doesn’t offer heavy duty support for squatting

 May have weaker cuffs and more movement around the knee

 I like 5mm knee sleeves best for weightlifting – snatches in particular.
 The knees are not placed under such intense load, and they are more comfortable.
 5mm sleeves are also good for cleans, but don’t offer as much support and elastic assistance during heavy cleans.

-The 5mm are good for CrossFit, too, because they are not as thick or restrictive.
+The 5mm are good for fitness, too, because they are not as thick or restrictive.
 This makes it easier to perform different types of exercise.
-With 5mm knee sleeves for CrossFit, you can perform weightlifting exercises, but you can also skip, run, or do some stationary bike exercises, too.
+With 5mm knee sleeves for fitness, you can perform weightlifting exercises, but you can also skip, run, or do some stationary bike exercises, too.

 These make the 5mm a versatile knee sleeve with good variety.

 Best 5mm Sleeves We Recommend: Rehband 5mm Knee Support (Pair)

 Rehband’s 5mm knee supports are our favorite form of 5mm knee sleeves.
 They’re comfortable, flexible, and supportive.
 They’re very well-made with high neoprene concentrations for better elasticity and durability.

 This has an ergonomic design, aimed to fit to the contours of the knee for more accurate support.
 The seams themselves are reinforced and the stitching is high quality to prevent fraying and separation under heavy loads.

 These are excellent for heavy fitness and moderate Weightlifting.
 They’re sold as singles and teach support offers good support, though they could do with a thicker cuff to prevent any slipping – you may want to buy these items a size down, or err downwards when you’re between size ranges.